-A recent paper published in Exercise and Sport Movement titled The Health Benefits of Resistance Exercise: Beyond Hypertrophy and Big Weights highlights an important and often overlooked issue in public health and fitness (Abou Sawan et al., 2022).
+A recent paper published in Exercise and Sport Movement, The Health Benefits of Resistance Exercise: Beyond Hypertrophy and Big Weights (Abou Sawan et al., 2022), challenges this framing.
+The authors argue that resistance training plays a far more important role in long-term health and physical resilience than it is typically given credit for.

-The evidence suggests that resistance training can elicit many of the same health benefits as aerobic training.
-When combined, aerobic and resistance training produce superior outcomes compared to performing either alone.
+Research shows that resistance training can deliver many of the same health benefits as aerobic training.
+When the two are combined, outcomes are consistently better than performing either alone.
+Not as a replacement for endurance work, but as a foundation that supports it.

 Research Highlight